allegro/allegro.tech/_posts/2018-03-28-From-Java-to-Kotlin-and-Back-Again.md

 var a : String = "10"
 ```

-Do you miss it in Java?
-Good news &mdash;
+It's was the real advantage over Java.
+I deliberately said was, because &mdash; good news &mdash;
-Java has it in version 10 and this version is available now.
+Java 10 has it and Java 10 is available now.

 Type inference in Java 10: